-1.3.2 U.S. Air Force Policy Directive (AFPD) 32-70: Environmental Quality
+1.3.3 AFPD 32-70: Environmental Quality

-This directive establishes the USAFs policy in achieving and maintaining environmental quality and compliance with NEPA and EO 12114.
+This Air Force Policy Directive (AFPD) establishes the USAF's policy in achieving and maintaining environmental quality and compliance with NEPA and EO 12114.
 It addresses development and implementation of a USAF Environmental Quality Program, establishes environmental authorities and responsibilities, and lists directives and laws implemented by this policy.
 (AFPD 32-70)

-1.3.3 U.S. Air Force Instruction (AFI) 32-7040: Air Quality Compliance & Resource Management
+1.3.4 AFI 32-7040: Air Quality Compliance & Resource Management

-This instruction implements AFPD 32-70, Environmental Quality; provides details of the Air Force Air Quality Compliance and Resource Management Program; and explains how to assess, attain, and sustain compliance with the CAA; other federal, state, and local environmental regulations.
+This Air Force Instruction (AFI) implements AFPD 32-70, Environmental Quality; provides details of the Air Force Air Quality Compliance and Resource Management Program; and explains how to assess, attain, and sustain compliance with the CAA; other federal, state, and local environmental regulations.
+AFI 32-7040 mandates the use of the Air Conformity Applicability Model (ACAM) for performing all air quality impact assessments under both NEPA and General Conformity.
 (AFI 32-7040)